MrBourriz/Land-Cover-mapping-using-GEE/README.md

 The 1st script specifically focuses on implementing (RF) within Google Earth Engine (GEE).
 On the other hand, the second script is designed for visualizing time series data, with a specific emphasis on the Normalized Difference Vegetation Index (NDVI).

 ## Dataset
+- Landsat 7 Collection 2 Tier 1 TOA Reflectance
+- MOD13A2.061 Terra Vegetation Indices 16-Day Global 1km (MODIS)
+- Shapefile of the Province of Berkane
 ## General Workflow

 ![image](https://github.com/MrBourriz/Land-Cover-mapping-using-GEE/assets/108701137/0f6b7227-f920-46af-8633-5fcbeca183af)